artmetla/DejaView/docs/quickstart/android-tracing.md

 **Using the helper script**

 We suggest using the `tools/record_android_trace` script to record traces from the command line.
-It is the equivalent of running `adb shell perfetto` but it helps with getting the paths right, auto-pulling the trace once done and opening it on the browser.
+It is the equivalent of running `adb shell dejaview` but it helps with getting the paths right, auto-pulling the trace once done and opening it on the browser.
 Furthermore, on older versions of Android it takes care of sideloading the